ninagoodwin88/Final-Project/README.md

 ## Questions we hope to answer with the data
-- Given all these crimes which wards grouped together are dangerous?
+- Given all these crimes will they result in arrest?
-- Which wards have the highest arrest rates.
+- Which wards have the highest arrest rates?

 ## Tools
 - Creating Database